AspireOne/Text-Compression/README.md

 `[1][0100][01001010][1010]` (in the file written together, like this: `10100010010101010`)
 - if already encountered:
 `[0][1010]` (in the file written together, like this: `01010`)

-## Usage
-To compress or decompress files, pass the paths to the files as parameters to the program.
-You can do that by simply dragging and dropping the selected files on the program, and Windows will automatically pass the paths to the files as arguments to the program.

-When a file filename.txt is passed to the program, it is compressed and the bytes are written to a file  filename.txt.comp, created in the same location as filename.txt is.

-When a file filename.txt.comp is passed to the program, it is decompressed and the text is written to a file filename.txt, created in the same location is filename.txt.comp is.